nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Searches for upcoming appointment based on the filter parameters provided.
 An appointment is considered upcoming if it has a date and time greater or equal than the current date and time.

-    1. Prerequisites: None, but if there are no appointments added, upcoming filter searches will not return any results.
+    1. Prerequisites: None, but if there are no upcoming appointments in the appointment records, upcoming filter searches will not return any results.

     2. Test case: `appt -u`<br>
        Expected: All upcoming appointments in the appointment records will be listed in the appointment list.